President and CEO

 Director of Development

-A Naples native, Seamples has served for the past two decades in the nonprofit sector.
-She is a member of the Association of Fundraising Professionals and the Greater Naples Area Planned Giving Council.
-Seamples holds a BA from the University of Rochester, a MAM from the H. John Heinz III School of Public Policy and Management/Carnegie Mellon University and an IOM designation from the US Chamber Foundation Institute of Organization Management.
-A 2009 recipient of the American Chamber of Commerce Executive’s 40 Under 40 award and a 2011 graduate of Leadership Collier, Seamples serves as Past President of the East Naples Civic Association, Vice President of the Naples Press Club, and as an undergraduate interviewer for the University of Rochester’s College of Arts and Sciences.
+A Naples native, Seamples is the Director of Development at the Naples Zoo at Caribbean Gardens.
+She has worked for the past two decades in the nonprofit sector and holds a BA from the University of Rochester, a MAM from the H. John Heinz III School of Public Policy and Management at Carnegie Mellon University, the IOM designation from the US Chamber Foundation Institute of Organization Management and has earned CFRE certification.
+Seamples currently serves on the board of the Greater Naples Area Planned Giving Council and the Bonita Springs Area Chamber of Commerce.
+She is a member of the Association of Fundraising Professionals, Collier-Lee Chapter, an Ambassador for the Greater Naples Chamber of Commerce, and an undergraduate admissions interviewer for the University of Rochester’s College of Arts and Sciences.
+She is a 2011 graduate of Leadership Collier.

 Danielle L. Green